CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/16-Monitoring-using-Azure-Monitor-for-AVD.md

    ![ws name.](media/mon23.png)

-1. **Click** on **Utilization** tab, This tab gives information about sessions summary, cores info, and more information about the utilization of resources.
+1. **Click** on the **Utilization** tab, This tab gives information about session summary, core info, and more information about the utilization of resources.

    ![ws name.](media/mon24.png)